jjspeedie/guide.2021.1.00690.S/step3/step3-selfcal-SBs+LBs.md

 ## Achieved phase solutions as a function of time and antenna (the calibration tables)

 All of SB EB1, SB EB2, LB EB1, LB EB2, LB EB3, LB EB4, LB EB5 and LB EB6 were self-calibrated together.
-The following plot shows the gain phase solutions for a single EB and a single self-cal round.
+The following plot shows the gain phase solutions as a function of time for a single EB and a single self-cal round.

 ````{card}
 <center>